4 semesters of university-level Spanish or equivalent

 - performing arts groups

-- working with the disabled
+- working with individuals with disabilities

 - conducting marketing and outreach